peeringdb/docs/docs/howto/search.md

-# Get Started with Search in PeeringDB
+# HOWTO: Get Started with Search in PeeringDB

 ## Introduction to PeeringDB